 The second component focused on understanding local expenditure dynamics and reforms.
 Through an expenditure tracking survey focused on local schools and health facilities, we were able to better understand whether funds were been effectively managed to deliver services.
 In particular, we focused on recent reforms to see whether they were yielding improvements in service delivery.

 If you are interested in receiving further information about this project, please contact, Colin Wiltshire.

 Download the PEPE final report

 A lost decade?
 Service delivery and reforms in Papua New Guinea 2002-2012

 Stephen Howes, Andrew Anton Mako, Anthony Swan, Grant Walton, Thomas Webster and Colin Wiltshire

 This report presents the results of a 2012 survey of 360 primary schools and health clinics across eight provinces in PNG, from the nation’s capital to its most far-flung and inaccessible regions.
-Many of the same facilities were surveyed at the start of the decade.
-By combining the two surveys, we can assess progress on health and education service delivery over time, and analyse the impact of important policy reforms.
+Many of the same facilities were visited at the start of the decade in a similar study.
+By combining the two surveys, we can assess progress on education and health service delivery over time, and analyse the impact of important policy reforms.

-Samples of analysis already completed under the PEPE project can be found here
+Other short analysis piece completed under the PEPE project can be found here

 For more information about our partnership with NRI click here